Zero-Dynamics/ccminer/README.txt

 >>> Examples <<<

+Example for Cash Mining on mininpatriot.com with a single gpu in your system
+    ccminer -a argon2d -o stratum+tcp://eu.letshash.it:8132 -u walletaddress.username -p x

 Example for Heavycoin Mining on heavycoinpool.com with a single gpu in your system
     ccminer -t 1 -a heavy -o stratum+tcp://stratum01.heavycoinpool.com:5333 -u <<username.worker>> -p <<workerpassword>> -v 8

 Example for Heavycoin Mining on hvc.1gh.com with a dual gpu in your system
     ccminer -t 2 -a heavy -o stratum+tcp://hvcpool.1gh.com:5333/ -u <<WALLET>> -p x -v 8

 Example for Fuguecoin solo-mining with 4 gpu's in your system and a Fuguecoin-wallet running on localhost
     ccminer -q -s 1 -t 4 -a fugue256 -o http://localhost:9089/ -u <<myusername>> -p <<mypassword>>

 Example for Fuguecoin pool mining on dwarfpool.com with all your GPUs
     ccminer -q -a fugue256 -o stratum+tcp://erebor.dwarfpool.com:3340/ -u YOURWALLETADDRESS.1 -p YOUREMAILADDRESS

 Example for Groestlcoin solo mining
     ccminer -q -s 1 -a groestl -o http://127.0.0.1:1441/ -u USERNAME -p PASSWORD